firebolt-db/firebolt-db.github.io/docs/concepts/get-instant-query-response-time.md

 );
 ```

 From now on, every query for data from the _fact\_orders_ table that combines any of these fields and aggregations will now benefit from the aggregating index.
-Instead of performing a full query scan and perform each aggregation - the engine uses the aggregating index which already has the required aggregating pre-calculated providing a sub-second query response time.
+Instead of performing a full query scan and every aggregation, the engine uses the aggregating index - which already has the required aggregations pre-calculated - providing a sub-second query response time.

 The order of the fields is important.
 Firebolt will create the primary index on the aggregating index as an optimization to filter it best.
-The primary index will be built base on the index fields, in the order as they were written.
+The primary index will be built based on the index fields, in the order as they were written.
 In our example, the primary index will be in the following order: `store_id`, `product_id`.
 Make sure to write first those you mostly filter by in your query [WHERE clause](../sql-reference/commands/query-syntax.md#where).

 ## Accelerate joins using join indexes

 Firebolt supports accelerating your joins by creating join indexes.
-Queries with joins might be resource-consuming and if not done efficiently - joins can take a significant amount of time to complete which makes them unusable to the user.
+Queries with joins might be resource-consuming and - if not done efficiently - can take a significant amount of time to complete which makes them unusable to the user.
 Using Firebolt’s join indexing saves time searching data in the disk and loading it into memory.
 It’s already there, indexed by the required join key, and waits to be queried.

 **Warning!**
 Join indexes are not updated automatically in an engine when new data is ingested into a dimension table or a partition is dropped.
 You must refresh all indexes on all engines with queries that use them or those queries will return pre-update results.
 For more information, see [REFRESH JOIN INDEX](../sql-reference/commands/ddl-commands.md#refresh-join-index "mention").

 ### When to use join index

 You should consider implementing join indexes as best practice in Firebolt to speed up any query which performs a join with a dimension table.
-This reduces the additional overhead of performing the join to the minimum with the benefit of fast query response times while keeping your cloud bill low.
+This reduces the additional overhead of performing the join to the minimum with the benefit of fast query response times.
+It also keeps your cloud bill low.

 ### Create join index